asynkron/Asynkron.Jsome/src/Asynkron.Jsome/CodeGeneration/context.md

 # Code Generation Layer

-This folder contains the transformation pipeline that converts `SwaggerDocument` models into strongly-typed output using Handlebars templates.
-Think of it as the Durable Functions "activity" stage: the orchestrator (`Program.cs`) supplies the inputs, these classes compute the payloads, and the templates act like output bindings that persist the work.
+This folder contains the transformation pipeline that converts `SwaggerDocument` models into strongly-typed output using Handlebars templates. `Program.cs` supplies inputs, these classes compute the payloads, and the templates persist the results to disk.

 ## Core Components
 - `CodeGenerator` — Loads template files (respecting custom directories or curated template lists), registers helpers, merges in